gederajeg/happyr/README.md

 The column `perc_expr_overall` indicates the percentages of the token frequencies the lexical units for the given metaphor.
 Meanwhile `perc_expr_by_submappings` indicates the percentages of the lexical units for each submapping of the given metaphor.

-#### Generating the frequency figure for the body-part terms in the metaphorical expressions
+#### Visualising the frequency of occurrences for the body-part terms in the metaphorical expressions

 The function for generating Figure 5.1 in Chapter 5 is `plot_body_part()` with `phd_data_metaphor` as the only input argument: